 There are three species of bear in North America, the American black bear, brown bear, and polar bear.
 All have the typical mammalian features of eyes, nose, and ears, and I am often asked how good their senses are.
 In this article, we find out.

-All three species of North American bear rely on their sense of smell to find food, mates and locate their cubs.
-Bears vision is good and they have excellent night vision.
-Bears have a really good range of hearing, allowing them to hear sounds outside of our own range.
+All three species of North American bear rely on their sense of smell to find food, mates, and locate their cubs.
+Bears’ vision is good, and they have excellent night vision.
+Bears have an excellent range of hearing, allowing them to hear sounds outside our range.

-If you want to know more about how good a bears senses are, please read on.
+Please read on if you want to know more about how good a bear’s senses are.

 Bears have small eyes that face forward and are spaced apart, giving them binocular vision.
 Bears are nearsighted, which is perfect for feeding close to the ground.
 When they stand up, their distance increases.
-Although they can recognise shapes over long distances, details are not as sharp.
+While they can recognize shapes over long distances, details are not as sharp.
 Grizzly bears are near-sighted, but their vision is good, and they can recognize objects up to 200 feet away.
-It is thought that bears vision is equal to our own but have better night vision.
+It is thought that bears’ vision is equal to ours but has better night vision.

 Because of their excellent sense of smell, polar bears do not rely on their vision to find food, although they can see objects a mile away in good conditions.